seanmatthews1/five-finger-exercises/README.md

 # five-finger-exercises

-examples of my code in various languages
+This directory  contains examples  of code I  have written  in various languages.
+Some  of this  stuff works  directly on  downloading, some not.
+It is provided for illustrative purposes rather than directly for use.